Webinar on dealing with disputes and claims on complex energy projects

 - What does the future look like for the resolution of energy disputes?

 Rob Wilson, Partner and Head of the Energy Disputes Practice at leading international law firm, CMS.
 He has been advising on disputes since 1994 and has worked with the energy sector since 1998.
 Rob experienced in litigation, international arbitration and mediation both as mediator and in representing clients.
 He is also often engaged by clients with regard to the avoidance of disputes before proceedings are commenced.
 Much of Rob’s work is of an international nature and in particular he is known for advising on construction/engineering issues arising out of EPC contracts.

 Thomas Crangle, 4 Pump Court

 Damian James is a leading expert in the area of quantum, delay, disruption and cost evaluation.
 His appointments include adviser in international arbitrations and as expert in adjudications around the world.
 Project and arbitration locations have included the UAE, South Africa and other African states and the UK.
-Damian is widely experienced in engineering and construction claims and dispute resolution.
-He has particular expertise in the preparation of detailed claims to recover client entitlements.
+Damian is also widely experienced in engineering and construction claims and dispute resolution.
+As a result, he has particular expertise in the preparation of detailed claims to recover client entitlements.
 Damian’s particular skills lie in the complex discipline of delay analysis and disruption valuation.
-He is able to disentangle global claims to establish the relationship of particular cause and effect.
+Additionally, he is able to disentangle global claims to establish the relationship of particular cause and effect.